basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 ## Giving an agent the keys, carefully

 At this point I did the most 2026 version of infrastructure work imaginable: I gave ChatGPT 5.5 in high-reasoning mode SSH access to the live TrueNAS box and told it, repeatedly and very explicitly, not to change anything.
+To be clear, this was not technically sandboxed read-only access.
+It had root power.
+The safety boundary was instruction-following, narrow scope, and review.

 Not "please be careful."
 More like: